-ISSUE HOOKS
+ISSUE CREATE HOOKS

-The before_issue_create and before_issue_update hooks allow you to transform the fields sent to JIRA/GitHub when an issue is created.
+The before\issue\create hooks allow you to transform the fields sent to JIRA/GitHub when an issue is created.
 They can override jirahub's behavior, or set custom fields that aren't otherwise managed by jirahub.

-The create hooks are callables that receive 2 required arguments: the original jirahub.entities.Issue, and a dict of fields that will be used to create the issue.
-The 3rd optional argument, if present, will receive the the jirahub.IssueSync instance.
-Each callable must return a dict containing the transformed fields.
+The hooks are callables that receive two arguments, the original jirahub.entities.Issue, and a dict of fields that will be used to create the issue.
+The callable must return a dict containing the transformed fields.
+For example, this hook sets a custom JIRA field: